junjiexu628/Self_Driving_C2_Sensor_Fusion_Object_Detection/README.md

 - Adapt the Kalman filter to also estimate the object's width, length, and height, instead of simply using the unfiltered lidar detections as we did.
 - Use a non-linear motion model, e.g. a bicycle model, which is more appropriate for vehicle movement than our linear motion model.

+ ## Acknowledgement
+All mentors in Udacity and all students on the knowledge platform, your answers and support gives me great help.
+Appreciate all of you.